How To Tan Safely In A Tanning Bed

 Some people much prefer the tan they get from the sun and are adamant that a natural tan trumps a self-tanning product any day.
-Tanning beds offer a quick and easy solution to getting a natural tan, without having to step foot outside.

 One thing to remember is that tanning beds emit the same UVA and UVB rays as the sun, and therefore can damage the skin just as much as the sun.

-If you choose to tan in a tanning bed, how do you do so safely?
 Take precautions before, during, and after your tanning session.
-Shower, exfoliate and moisturize your skin before tanning, use a tanning accelerator that’s right for your skin while you’re in the tanning bed, and do not tan more than once in 24 hours.
+Shower, exfoliate, and moisturise your skin before tanning.
+Use a tanning accelerator that’s right for your skin while you’re in the tanning bed.
+Do not tan more than once in 24 hours.

 How to Tan Safely in A Tanning Bed